-1 Introduction
+1 INTRODUCTION

-Soon after establishing the RoboCup competition in 1997, the RoboCup Federation proclaimed an ambitious long term goal (depicted in Fig. 1).
+Soon after establishing the RoboCup competition in 1997, the RoboCup Federation proclaimed an ambitious long term goal.

 "By mid-21st century, a team of fully autonomous humanoid robot soccer players shall win the soccer game, comply with the official rule of the FIFA, against the winner of the most recent World Cup."